Important Information Regarding Operations of the Division of Corporations More Info

 Notarized documents

 When a Delaware notary public notarizes a document that will be filed in another state or country, the notary may be asked for proof of his or her appointment.
 This verification, depending upon the requirements of the particular state or country, may be obtained from the Delaware Secretary of State, Division of Corporations.
 The individual for whom the notarization was completed should check with the state or country for their requirements.
+Please be advised we will not accept documents that are notarized remotely or electronically for apostille.

 NOTE: Any document that is in a foreign language must provide an English translation attached to it.
 Both the foreign language and the English versions must be notarized.